Rules Governing all RILSA Events

 16. Ranking points as follows: 1500 for the winner, 1200 for the Runner Up, and 1000 to each beaten semi-finalist, 800 to each quarter finalist, 600 to each last 16, 400 to each last 32 and 300 points to all other players.
 Merit points will be awarded for each frame won.
 In the event that a player or players receive a bye or walkover they will receive the appropriate ranking points but will NOT receive merit points for frames not played.

-17. The RILSA Ranking system commences with the National Championship each season.
+17. The RILPA Ranking system commences with the 1st Ranking Competition each Year.
 Players who have played during the previous season will commence the new season with 1000 point starter.
 Further points are added as players enter each ranking event thereafter.
-The RILSA Ranking season ends in March each year and those who played will be ranked according to the points earned.
+The RILPA Ranking season ends with the National Championship each year and those who played will be ranked according to the points earned.
 The end of season ranking will mean a players true ranking position that they will hold for one whole season.
-It is this true ranking list that players will be selected from for World or International event.
+Each ranking competition will have a cut off point for players qualifying for European and World Championships.
 The provisional ranking going from month to month will only be used to seed players into draws for each event during the tour season.
-National Ranking points are awarded to members who participate in the National U21’s, The National Primary School Championship and National Special Needs Championship.
-500 points are awarded for participation in each event.
-This will encourage players to join the RILSA National Tour.

-18. From the start of each season the following guide regarding seeded players will be in place.
+18. The draw for the first ranking event each season will be an open draw, all subsequent ranking events will have the following seeds.
 8 players or more 2 seeds, 16 players or more 4 seeds, 32 players or more 8 seeds and 64 or more 16 seeds.
-The National Ladies Snooker Championship from 2024 will have all 16 players seeded into the draw.
+The National Ladies Pool Championship will have all 16 players seeded into the draw.

-21. All players must abide by the Constitution of the Republic of Ireland Ladies Snooker Association by signing the player registration form.
+19. All players must abide by the Constitution of the Female Cue Sports Ireland by signing the player registration form.

-23. All RILSA competitions are subject to the Irish Sports Council Anti-Doping rules and World Anti-Doping Agency
+21. All RILPA competitions are subject to the Irish Sports Council Anti-Doping rules and World Anti-Doping Agency

-24. All players that are knocked out at the prelim, first round up to the quarter final stages of competition, will be entered into the RILSA National Intermediate rankings.
-These events will be of 1, 6 red frame duration all through the competition or otherwise at the TD discretion again depending on numbers playing.
+22. All players that are knocked out at the prelim, first round up to the quarter final stages of competition, will be entered into a RILPA plate competition these events will be a race to 2 or otherwise at the TD discretion again depending on numbers playing.

-25. Perpetual trophies are the responsibility of the winner and she must take good care of it and return the trophy when requested.
+23. Perpetual trophies are the responsibility of the winner and she must take good care of it and return the trophy when requested.
 Any loss or damage to perpetual trophies will be replaced or repaired by the holder and at their own expense.
-The current value of trophies supplied by RILSA is available by contacting the Chairman of the Association.
+The current value of trophies supplied by RILPA is available by contacting the Chairman of the Organisation.

-26. In the event that players are equal on points and merit points the most senior player such as National Champion or Number 1 will take precedence and will be seeded accordingly during ranking events.
-This applies to both the National and Intermediate events.
+24. In the event that players are equal on points and merit points the most senior player such as National Champion or Number 1 will take precedence and will be seeded accordingly during ranking events.

-27. Players are reminded that the smoking of vapour pipes are not allowed in the venue.
+25. Players are reminded that smoking and vapour pipes are not allowed in the venue.

-1. Logos: Only Logo’s approved by the Board of RILSA are permitted to be displayed (on waistcoats, shirts, polo shirts etc.) during RILSA Competitions & events.
+1. Logos: Only Logo’s approved by the Board of Female Cue Sports Ireland are permitted to be displayed (on waistcoats, shirts, polo shirts etc.) during RILPA Competitions & events.
 All logos on items for display, must be pre-approved.
-Players who wish to have a Logo embroidered either by themselves or by RILSA must forward an image and sizing of the proposed logo.
+Players who wish to have a Logo embroidered either by themselves or by RILPA must forward an image and sizing of the proposed logo.
 While we are conscious of the fact that players may wish to have their own club or sponsor’s logo on their waistcoat, you must apply to the Board for approval.
-Other logos other than the official RILSA Logo must be smaller in size and positioned so as not to distract from the official RILSA Logo.
+Other logos other than the official RILSA Logo must be smaller in size and positioned so as not to distract from the official Female Cue Sports Ireland Logo.
 Though people are entitled to their views no politically associated items are permitted.
-RILSA endeavour to complete approval process as quickly as possible.
-RILSA Board decisions are final, permission can be revoked if any approval decision is not complied with in full.
+Female Cue Sports Ireland endeavour to complete approval process as quickly as possible.
+Female Cue Sports Ireland Board decisions are final, permission can be revoked if any approval decision is not complied with in full.

 Ladies National 6 Red Snooker Championships